Here are, in no particular order, a few of my research interests and some projects I have enjoyed working on.

 University Of Toulouse, 2015 - 2018

 Starting from a single cell with identical local rules governing communication, growth, and specialization, a varied panel of morphologies can develop.
 These environmental rules and cell controllers can be discovered and explored through various evolutionary computation tools.
-In many of this research and experiments, virtual creatures are composed of cells housing an artificial Gene Regulatory Network (GRN).
+In much of this research, virtual creatures are composed of cells housing an artificial Gene Regulatory Network (GRN).
 The GRN is evolved in order to favor the organisms that would best fit their environment and its energy constraints.

-One of my main interest in this area is in studying how very simple fitness functions make for the emergence of complex phenotypes.
-For example, in a series of experiments that I did during my PhD, the organism only have to "survive"; the complex phenotypes and life-like behaviors emerge from the simulation constraints (mostly related to energy).
+One of my main interests in this area is studying how very simple fitness functions make for the emergence of complex phenotypes.
+For example, in a series of experiments that I did during my PhD, the organisms only had to "survive"; the complex phenotypes and life-like behaviors emerge from the simulation constraints (mostly related to energy).
 Here, an example of growth and auto-organisation into shells (nutritive cells feeding a shield of very resistant cells), and another example showing the emergence of roots and leaves (to produce energy from simulated sunlight and nutrients buried in the ground).

 • Self-organization of symbiotic multicellular structures